-Supervisory colleges should promote collaborative work between members, as appropriate, to improve the effectiveness of the oversight of international banking groups.
-Collaborative work should be based on agreement between supervisors and should recognise national legal constraints.
+Supervisory colleges should promote collaborative work among members, as appropriate, to improve the effectiveness of the oversight of international banking groups.
+Collaborative work should be by agreement among supervisors and should recognise national legal constraints.

-Home and host supervisors may seek to coordinate the planning and execution of supervisory activities or undertake joint work amongst college members in order to increase the efficiency of the college and of the individual supervisors.
+Home and host supervisors may seek to coordinate the planning and execution of supervisory activities or undertake joint work amongst college members in order to increase the efficiency of the college and the individual supervisors.
 Supervisory colleges are expected to focus on their key functions of facilitating information exchange and the development and maintenance of a sound network of supervisors while promoting specific areas of collaborative work.
 College members should therefore recognise that there are likely to be specific work streams that could be undertaken collaboratively to improve the effectiveness of the consolidated supervision of international banking groups.
-To this end, college members should ensure they can, where appropriate, share and allocate work in the pursuit of the college objectives.
+To this end, college members should ensure they can, where appropriate, share and allocate work in the pursuit of college objectives.

-Implementation of Basel II has resulted in improvements to supervisory coordination, for example with respect to specific projects such as model approval or validation work that involve the sharing of tasks and the delegation of work between home and host supervisors of international banking groups.
-Similarly, with regard to Pillar 2 (supervisory review process) of the Basel capital framework, college members have shared methodologies and, in some cases, undertaken joint on-site inspections of banking groups' economic capital models.
+Implementation of the Basel capital framework has resulted in improvements to supervisory coordination, for example with respect to specific projects such as model approval or validation work that involve the sharing of tasks and the delegation of work between home and host supervisors of international banking groups.
+Similarly, with regard to Pillar 2 (supervisory review process), college members have shared methodologies and, in some cases, undertaken joint on-site inspections of banking groups' economic capital models.